openid/SIOPv2/openid-connect-self-issued-v2-1_0.md

 As the `authorization_endpoint` of a Self-Issued OP, the use of Universal Links or App Links is RECOMMENDED over the use of custom URI schemes.
 See (#invocation-using-custom-scheme) for details.

-# Relying Party Metadata {#rp-resolution}
+# Relying Party Registration {#rp-resolution}

 How Self-Issued OP obtains metadata about the RP depends on whether the Self-Issued OP and the RP have a pre-established relationship or not.

 ## Pre-Registered Relying Party

-When the RP has pre-registered with the Self-Issued OP using [@!OpenID.Registration] or out-of-band mechanisms, `client_id` MUST equal to the client identifier the RP has obtained from the Self-Issued OP during pre-registration, and `client_metadata` nor `client_metadata_uri` parameters MUST NOT be present in the Self-Issued OP Request.
+When the RP has pre-registered with the Self-Issued OP using [@!OpenID.Registration] or out-of-band mechanisms, `client_id` MUST equal to the client identifier the RP has obtained from the Self-Issued OP during pre-registration, and `client_metadata` nor `client_metadata_uri` parameters defined in (#rp-registration-parameter) MUST NOT be present in the Self-Issued OP Request.
 When the Self-Issued OP Request is signed, the public key for verification MUST be obtained during the pre-registration process.

 The following is a non-normative example of a same-device request when the RP is pre-registered with the Self-Issued OP.
 HTTP 302 redirect request by the RP triggers the User Agent to make an Authorization Request to the Self-Issued OP (with line wraps within values for display purposes only):